floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
 Now we can assign values to variables and manipulate them just like normal.
-Previously where we used flatMap now we use the yield* adapter pattern, and normal maps just become regular code.
+Previously where we used Effect.flatMap now we use the yield* adapter pattern, and Effect.map just become regular code.

 ---